mahesh-hegde/promptsynth/README.md

 * The functionality / prompt contents are almost same as [posh-git](https://github.com/dahlbyk/posh-git) module for Powershell.
 * All git heavy lifting is done by [libgit2](https://github.com/libgit2/libgit2), which is vendored and statically linked.
 * The flag symbol for stash entry is inspired by [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt/).

+[^noremotecall]: (this is based on locally stored information. `promptsynth` doesnt make any requests to remotes because such request may require authentication.).